Adrianus252/RL_Project_FlappyBird_Group42/README.md

 Please refer to the paper for a comprehensive analysis of the results.
 The repository includes the code used for these experiments, and you can use it to replicate or extend the trials.
 Contributions are welcome!

+A dedicated presentation of the project is available on the groups project website: [RL Flappy Bird Group 42](https://publish.obsidian.md/rl-flappybird-group42/).
+It includes:
+- Discussion of our custom PPO implementation (code & theory)
+- The reasoning behind algorithm choices and design decisions
+- Visual results (training plots, images, and videos)
+- Step-by-step instructions to get started from the GitHub repo

 # Quick Start

 - [Installation](#installation)